oznogon/gattaibushido-public/rules/04_advanced_play.md

 **MVP Vote (1 Evolution):** Finally, the Pilots must then nominate each other for Most Valuable Pilot of that scenario.
 Who came through the strongest?
 Whose idea saved the day?
 Who carried the rest on their back?
 This should be an open discussion, and in the end the group will vote on who they think was the most awesome Pilot in the recent story sessions.
 If there's a tie, Coach breaks it.
 The winner gets one more Evolution.

-### ALTERNATE METHOD: The Lessons Tally (PLAYTEST)

-(**PLAYTEST NOTE:** This is an alternate "classic XP" version I'm considering instead.
-It simply replaces the above section, and really needs to be tested out.
-Established gamers may find this more comfortable, and thus its inclusion for consideration.)

-In short, this alternate method involved earning lessons like XP.
-You earn lessons, and after earning 7 lessons you unlock a new Evolution.

-In this method, Lessons are earned in the following three ways:

-* You automatically gain 1 Lesson per session in which you played.
-* You earn a lesson each time your Color's Lesson Trigger activates.
-* At the end of a scenario (or midpoint in a long story), everyone discusses whether you "truly learned anything at all," potentially earning you one more lesson.

 ## Applying Evolutions

 When you earn an Evolution, you get to spend it to unlock a new character enhancement.
 These advancements progress in a repeating three-step cycle: